 According to Brown University's Costs of War project, U.S. military actions since 9/11 directly killed over 900,000 people, with an additional 3.5 million people dying from indirect effects.
 The wars cost Americans at least $8 trillion and displaced over 38 million people from their homes.
+The U.S. spends over a trillion dollars a year on its military, if you count all expenditures.

 If we go back to the 1960s, the number killed by U.S. wars includes the several million killed in the Vietnam war, the approximately 1 million killed by U.S. support for Indonesian military's attacks on left wing groups, and the hundreds of thousands, at least, killed in proxy wars and government overthrows in Latin America.